Penrose-type inequalities with a Euclidean background: Inequalities for black holes

-To recycle the proof of Theorem \ref{thm_main}, we need only show that $m_{ADM}(M, \ol g) \geq 0$.
-Define a metric $\tilde g$ on $\R^n$ by gluing the metric $\ol g$ on $\R^n \sm \Omega$ and the metric $\delta$ defined on $\Omega$.
-By construction, $\tilde g$ is Lipschitz across $\Sigma$ and is smooth and scalar-flat away from $\partial \Omega$.
-Moreover, the mean curvatures of both sides of $\partial \Omega$ agree by hypothesis.
-By Shi and Tam's generalization of the Witten's spin version positive mass theorem (Theorem 3.1 of \cite{shi_tam}), the ADM mass of $(M, \tilde g)$ is nonnegative (this uses the fact that $\R^n$ is a spin manifold).
-The proof is complete, because $\tilde g$ and $\ol g$ have the same ADM mass. \end{proof}
+To recycle the proof of Theorem \ref{thm_main}, we need only show that $m_{ADM}(M, \ol g) \geq 0$ (since $\ol g$ and $\delta$ induce the same area and mean curvature on $\partial M$).
+Define a Riemannian metric $\tilde g$ on $\R^n$ by gluing the metric $\ol g$ on $\R^n \sm \Omega$ and the metric $\delta$ defined on $\Omega$.
+By (ii), $\tilde g$ is Lipschitz across $\partial \Omega$ and is smooth and scalar-flat away from $\partial \Omega$.
+Moreover, the mean curvatures of both sides of $\partial \Omega$ agree by (iii).
+By the ``positive mass theorem with corners'' (proved by Shi and Tam for spin manifolds \cite{shi_tam}, of which $\R^n$ is one, and by Miao without the spin assumption \cite{miao}), the ADM mass of $(M, \tilde g)$ is nonnegative.
+The proof is complete, since $\tilde g$ and $\ol g$ have the same ADM mass. \end{proof}